 - On a Windows system, you can reset the Photoshop preferences by pressing and holding Shift+Ctrl+Alt

 - On a MAC system, you can reset the Photoshop preferences by pressing and holding Shift+Option+Command

-Photoshop CS6 and try the function again to see if the problem is
+or CC and try the function again to see if the problem is resolved.

 best to run them from a single video card.

 8. If you are on a laptop or you need both video cards in your computer and you are using a NVidia video card, then you can change some

 settings in the NVidia control panel to tell Photoshop CS6 or CC which GPU to use.
 Click on the button labeled Laptops & Optimus Technology

 9. One last thing to check is the Cache Levels setting.
 Go back up to the Setting up the GPU & OpenGL in Photoshop CS6